Skip to main content

 If you’ve felt self-conscious about showing too much gum when you smile, gum contouring could be transformative.
 It’s a relatively simple procedure with minimal recovery time and dramatic aesthetic results.

-At Bonin Dental Care, Dr. Bonin uses soft tissue laser technology to create beautiful, natural-looking gumlines.
+At Bonin Dental Care, Dr. Bonin evaluates your gumline, designs the smile you’re aiming for, and refers the contouring to a trusted periodontist who does this work all the time.
+Once you’ve healed, he completes the veneers, bonding, crowns, or whitening that finish the case, and he stays your dentist for everything that follows.
 If you’re interested in exploring whether gum contouring is right for you, schedule a consultation.
 We can evaluate your gumline, discuss your goals, and show you what gum contouring could accomplish for your smile.
 Contact us today to take the first step toward a smile you love.

 Written by